hochgi/tapir-bug-repro/README.md

-# Repruding a bug in [Tapir](https://github.com/softwaremill/tapir/)
+# Reproducing a bug in [Tapir](https://github.com/softwaremill/tapir/)

-Tapir version: 0.19.0
+- Tapir version: 0.19.0
-Scala version: 2.13.7
+- Scala version: 2.13.7

 ## Description
 The code in this repo compiles just fine with no errors.